 If you obtain a convertible term policy with a death benefit of $1 million, and wanted to only convert half of it down the road, or convert a portion of it each year, that is typically an option.

-Keep in mind though, the company may have a minimum amount for a convertible term insurance policy, which could affect your options.
-If you purchased a $200k policy, and $200k was the company’s minimum amount for convertible term, you could convert a portion to whole life, such as $100k, but you would not be able to keep the remaining amount as a convertible term policy.
+Be aware that the company may have a minimum amount for a convertible term insurance policy.
+If you purchased a $200k policy, and $200k was the company’s minimum amount for convertible term, you could convert a portion to whole life, but you would not be able to keep the remaining amount as convertible term.

 - You want to insure your “Human Life Value,” not conduct a “needs analysis” to determine the optimal amount.